 20. Opportunities for public participation in the preparation of environmental policies

-120. The main bodies of institutionalized public participation are described under point 30.
-Among these bodies an outstanding role is played by the Hungarian National Council on the Environment which, in accordance with the Environment Act, is an advisory, reviewing and consulting body to the Government.
+120. The main bodies of institutionalized public participation are described under item 30.
+Among these bodies, outstanding role is played by the Hungarian National Council on the Environment (OKT) which, in accordance with the Environment Act, is an advisory, reviewing and consulting body to the Government.

+Problems reported by environmental- and nature protection civilian organizations:

+The role of the OKT is sadly insignificant in practice, compared to the starting expectations; its opinions were rarely taken into consideration by decision-makers.

-121. Open public participation is enabled through public consulting.
-In addition to the formal consulting procedures relating to draft legislation - the ministry responsible for the environment prepares and submits for approval major draft environmental policy documents through extensive consultation.
+121. Widespread, open public participation is enabled through public consulting.
+In addition to the formal consulting procedures relating to draft legislation, the ministry responsible for the environment prepares and submits for approval major draft environmental policy documents through extensive consultation.

+The comment process is further assisted by strategic agreements between the Ministry and the organizations representing smaller organizations or larger professional sectors.

+Problems reported by environmental- and nature protection civilian organizations:

+Although the possibility exists, to our knowledge, no such strategic agreement has been signed with any environmental civil organization.
+In case our information is incorrect, than we will be happy to be correct it.
+However, even if such an agreement exists, the required criteria and process required for signing are not public and perhaps they are not regulated at all.

 122. The 6 year National Environmental Programme provides a comprehensive framework for Hungary’s environmental policy objectives and measures.
-The third National Environmental Programme (III.
-NKP) for the period 2009-2014 was prepared in cooperation with ministries, experts, scientific, NGO and professional organisations.
+The Parliament Decree 27/2015.
+(VI.
+17.)
+OGY on the National Environmental Programme (IV.
+NKP) was prepared in cooperation of Ministries, experts, scientific and civil organizations.
 In the course of administrative and public consultations, in addition to the ministries and government agencies, approximately 150 institutions and organisations received the draft in a targeted form.
 The National Inter-Ministerial Committee of the National Environmental Programme and its subcommittees also received the draft for review.
 Upon commencement of administrative consultations, the draft was also accessible on the website of the ministry responsible for the environment, where comments were received.

-A Strategic Environmental Assessment was also carried out in relation to III.
-NKP; in the course of public consultations, over 300 organisations and institutions received III.
+A Strategic Environmental Assessment was also carried out in relation to the IV.
+NKP; in the course of public consultations, over 300 organisations and institutions received IV.
 NKP and its environmental assessment.
-The received comments and proposals significantly contributed to the finalisation of the National Environmental Programme which was adopted by Parliament by decision 96/2009 (XII.
-9.)
+The received comments and proposals significantly contributed to the finalisation of the National Environmental Programme which was adopted by Parliament by decision 27/2015.
+(VI.
+17.)
 OGY.
-The Programme is available from the web-site of the ministry responsible for environment issues.
+The Programme is available on the web-site of the ministry responsible for environment issues.

-The elaboration of the draft of the fourth NKP is in progress, the report on the consultation procedure will be part of the next national report.

-123. In the course of drafting the National Climate Change Programme, the draft was open to public comment.
+123. The Kvassay Jenő Plan – National Water Management Strategy that serves as the framework strategy for Hungarian water management until 2030 and mid-long term action plan until 2020 was adopted in 2015.
+As a professional policy strategy it separately deals with the question of “the improvement of relations between society and water (on individual, economic, and decision-making level as well)”.
+The task-group prepares duties – with reference to the obligations of the Aarhus Treaty and their fulfilment for the areas of:

+information;

+public education, teaching, training;

+social values

+social involvement and

+use of media

+stating areas of intervention in order to improve them.

 21. Obstacles encountered in the implementation of article 7